 How are large carnivores doing in Europe?

-Overall, Europe hosts several large and stable large carnivores populations with thousands of individuals, many medium-sized and increasing populations that number in the hundreds of individuals, and a few small and declining populations with a few tens of individuals.
+Overall, Europe hosts several large and stable large carnivore populations with thousands of individuals, many medium-sized and increasing populations that number in the hundreds of individuals, and a few small and declining populations with a few tens of individuals.
 Interestingly, none of the medium or large populations are declining.

 Brown bears are the most abundant large carnivore in Europe, with an estimated total number around 17,000 individuals, and all population ranges are relatively stable or slightly expanding.
 Wolves are the second most abundant species, with stable and increasing populations estimated at 12,000 individuals total.
 The estimated total number of Eurasian lynx is around 9,000 individuals with most populations generally stable, although most of the reintroduced populations appear to have stagnated at relatively small sizes.
 The Balkan lynx populations, however, have declined.
 Finally, the estimated total number of wolverines is 1,250 individuals, and both populations are increasing.